|CR-95C Black Pearl IcePipe 95W Fanless CPU Cooler |

 Due to the size of the cooler special consideration must be taken into account when choosing a motherboard.
 While it will physically fit on all compatible boards, the location of the CPU socket may prevent the motherboard (with the cooler installed) from fitting in a suitable case.
 This can happen if the CPU socket is too close to the edge of the motherboard.

 Ideally, with the motherboard already seated in the case, measurements need to be taken to ensure that there is no obstruction within a 92mm radius of the centre of the CPU socket.
-You can find a large list of all the known compatible motherboards here.
+Nofan have published a large list of all known compatible motherboards for the CR-95C and CR-80EH.

 |Installation Method||Intel and AMD - backplate, requires motherboard removal|